justin-loi/jmloi.github.io/essays/Is Gene Manipulation really necessary&#63;.md

 <img class="ui tiny right spaced image" src="../images/degree_difficulty.jpg">*Difficulty: a thing that is hard to accomplish, deal with, or understand.*

-One of my friends asked the question earlier last week -- why is it so hard to be an officer for the student branch?
-Why is so hard compared to working at my on-campus job?
-This question came after he struggled a little with bookkeeping for the student organization.

-Now I gave him the standard answer - being an officer of an organization requires that you manage your time between school and work.
-There isn't anyone telling you what to do.
-It's the answer any good mentor would give, and is mostly true.

-But the more I though about it, the more I wondered to myself...damn that's a really great question; it's one that deserves some more thought.
-Most people I think stop at the answer I gave previously - he obviously isn't managing his time properly.

-Here's what I think: the difficult things will always be difficult.

 ## How is gene manipuation currently benefiting mankind&#63;

 The major influence of gene manipulation is the benefits that some of the techniques may have.
 For example, corn is one of the most widely harvested genetically modified crops.
 By genetically modifying corn, scientists can create strains that contain more nutritional value.
 Also, compared to their ancestors, the size and number of kernels are exponentially bigger due to modifying in its genome.
 Not only that, since Lepidoptera larvae and caterpillars are prominent pests, scientists have genetically modified corn to kill them after ingesting a certain amount of protein.
 This is to lower the amount of pesticides needed to be sprayed.